 Seven people were killed in the Red House as a result of the attack on the building:

 Many more were injured.
 Mr. Leo Des Vignes, MP for Diego Martin Central, was shot and later removed to the hospital, where he died.
-A portrait now hangs in the Parliament Chamber in his memory.

 Clean-up efforts began after the six-day siege was over.
 For weeks after the litter, shattered glass, stained carpets and bloodstains were removed, a stench of death and a sense of tragedy remained.